apenella/provisioning/continuous_delivery/docs/cookbook.md

 > Note: This environment has been thought for testing, learning or developing purposes, then is not recomended to use it on a productive environment.

 ## Preconditions
-This cookbook has been written and tested:
+This cookbook has been developed and tested using:
-- Vagrant version: 1.8.7, and plugin vagrant-berkshelf (5.1.1)
+- Vagrant version 1.8.7, with plugin vagrant-berkshelf 5.1.1
-- chef version '12.20.3'
+- Vagrant is forced to use chef version '12.20.3'
-- vagrant box ubuntu/xenial64
+- Vagrant box ubuntu/xenial64, version 20170730.0.0

 ## Dependencies
 Continuous delivery's cookbook depends to: